yoyan-dev/calatrava-water-system-vue/docs/IMPORTANT.md

 6. Format

     - don't use arrow functions ex. const functionName = () => {}
-    - script must be line 1
+    - script must be in line 1
-    - there should be hirearchy for composable or functions
+    - there should be hirearchy in script
+      1. state and composables (ref)
+      2. getters (computed)
+      3. actions (functions)
+      4. lifecyle hooks e.g onMounted, watch etc.
+    - no abbreviation
+    - store should use fetch,add,update,remove and include context or target use plural and singular
+    - actions and v-models should be pastensed e.g onSelectChanged, onSumbitted etc.
+    - Be explicit about what the action does.

 7. Styling

     - don't use fractional sizes example w-3/2 or w-[60%] (except 100%)
     - don't forget it to make responsive (TBD)
-    - consistent spacing we'll be using 4,8,12,16 etc but for more use case it's okay to not follow
+    - consistent spacing, we'll be using 4,8,12,16 etc but for more use case it's okay to not follow